 Most of our herbs are grown and manufactured in Taiwan and must meet strict Australian standards.
 We strive to provide raw Chinese herbs that have been third-party tested for heavy metals and pesticides by Eurofins laboratories.
 Our granulated herbal formulas are typically supplied by Koda or KPC brands.

 Cupping therapy feels a lot like deep tissue massage, but not as intense.
 Most patients find it relaxing and a great way to relieve tension.

 Cupping therapy can leave marks that look like a bruise or a hickey, and may last for a week.
 The marks are not actually bruises.
 Bruises are caused by soft tissue trauma, whereas cupping marks are an indicator that the soft tissue below the skin has sluggish or stagnated circulation causing waste products to build up in the tissue.

-Chinese Medicine can be safely combined with most conventional medicines and other complementary medicines, as well as working across multiple Chinese health modalities.
+Chinese Medicine can typically be combined with most conventional medicines and other complementary medicines, as well as working across multiple Chinese health modalities.

-We typically recommend that two hours be given between taking medications and Chinese herbs.
+We usually recommend that two hours be given between taking medications and Chinese herbs.
 Your practitioner will give you customized guidance for taking your medicinal teas, powders or pills.

 We're experienced in working with other health professionals, so we’re comfortable referring patients to other healthcare providers if we feel your condition needs therapeutic help beyond our skill sets or in addition to the help we can provide.

 Yes, if you have private health cover for acupuncture and/or Chinese medicine, you will be able to claim back some of the cost of your treatment.
 The refund amount will depend on your insurer and type of cover, and terms and conditions may apply.